Hypnomys: Paleobiology

 A 2016 bone histology study found that H. onicensis could live over 10 years, an exceptionally long lifespan in comparison to living Eliomys, which can only live up to 5 years.
 Young juveniles were found to be already substantially larger than equivalently aged Eliomys individuals.
 Sexual maturity was also likely delayed in comparison to living Eliomys.
-In a dental microwear study of H. morpheus the high number of fine scratches on the teeth suggests that the species was more omniviorous than the garden dormouse (which is heavily carnivorous), with the presence of pits on the teeth indicating the intake of hard food such as nuts and seeds, or grit.
+In a dental microwear study of H. morpheus the high number of fine scratches on the teeth suggests that the species was more omnivorous than the garden dormouse (which is heavily carnivorous), with the presence of pits on the teeth indicating the intake of hard food such as nuts and seeds, or grit, An analysis of the morphology of the lower jaw suggests that was probably efficient at gnawing and chewing.
 The lifestyle of Hypnomys has been debated.
 A 2010 study concluded that H. morpheus was more terrestrial than living dormice, based on morphological comparison of the bone proportions.
 However, a 2014 study disputed this, finding based on the proportions of the limb bones that H. morpheus was likely arboreal, and possibly also had fossorial (digging) capabilities.
+Analysis of the cribriform plate of a probable specimen of H. morpheus suggests that the species probably had a well developed senses of sight, hearing and smell, the last possibly better developed than the living garden dormice.
+The former two have been suggested to have been for detecting predators, while the last aided in finding food.
 While the Balearic Islands lacked large terrestrial predators, Hypnomys was hunted by birds of prey such as owls which are known to have inhabited the islands.